abhishekmishra/picoturtle/docs/help.md

 ### canvas_size (width, height) | ()
 This method accepts two argument or none at all.
 In the two arguments mode it accepts two numeric arguments width and height, and changes the canvas size to [width X height] pixels.
-In the single argument mode - no change is made to the canvs.
+In the single argument mode - no change is made to the canvas.

 However in both forms of the command the current width and height of the canvas is returned as two return values.